binaryage/xrefresh/index.md

 After installation xrefresh-server executable should get onto your system path.
 To start server simply run ``xrefresh-server`` from command-line.

+Having problems running it?
+Maybe RubyCocoa problems some people had on Leopard.
+Check <a href="http://gist.github.com/158851">http://gist.github.com/158851</a>.

 After first run, default config file will be created in ``~/.xrefresh-server.yml``:

     # here specify list of paths to monitor